 - attend an interview (both you and your U.S. citizen spouse) at a USCIS office.

 At or soon after your interview, if all goes well, USCIS will approve you for U.S. residence.
 You will not, however, become a permanent resident right away.
-Because of the recency of your marriage, you will first need to spend two years as a “conditional residence,” then apply to transition to permanent residence.
+Because of the recency of your marriage, you will first need to spend two years as a “conditional resident,” then apply to transition to permanent residence.

 Forms Required for K-1 Fiance Entrant Adjusting Status